norekdcs2020/Bindulator_v0.304_archive/README.md

 ### Kneeboard export from PDF files
 - Check if the path to your newly created PDF file at No. 9 in the `F` column is correct,
 - Choose the DCS World main kneeboard folder at No. 10.
-If the folder `Kneeboard` does not exist in the "/Saved Games/DCS.openbeta/" - create it.
+If the folder `Kneeboard` does not exist in the `/Saved Games/DCS.openbeta/` path - create it.
 After choosing the kneeboard folder with the Bindulator, the path to the folder will appear in the `F` column,

 **WARNING BEFORE NO. 11!
 AFTER YOU PRESS THE BUTTON DO NOT TOUCH THE MOUSE, NOR THE KEYBOARD - UNLESS PROMPTED ON THE SCREEN OTHERWISE.
 IF YOU CHANGE THE FOCUS OF ACTIVE WINDOW, BAD THINGS COULD HAPPEN.
 USE AT YOUR OWN RISK.**